Mariners coronavirus testing: Three positives and lots of speculation, but Jerry Dipoto is encouraged

 There is no reason for the Mariners to make those moves yet with the 30-man active roster not due until July 23 and no pressing need to fill the spots in the 60-player pool.

 “If we add a player to our 60, whether it be from inside the organization or signing a free agent, we can’t exceed our 60-player pool limit, minus the player on the inactive list,” he said.
-“So whenever that player or players comes back from the COVID list or frankly any other normal baseball injury, we are not able to exceed 60 players outside of players who are on extended injured list programs. … Whether it’s outright or release, any player has to leave the 60-player pool and there’s only two ways to go about that.
+“So whenever that player or players comes back from the COVID list or frankly any other normal baseball injury, we are not able to exceed 60 players outside of players who are on extended injured-list programs. … Whether it’s outright or release, any player has to leave the 60-player pool and there’s only two ways to go about that.
 And those are the two.”

 The Mariners will be calculated in making such roster moves because they’d prefer not to lose players from the organization, though there are a few candidates in the 60 – free agents after the season – that could be let go.

-“There’s not going to be a lot of willy-nilly movement around the 60 player pool,” he said.
+“There’s not going to be a lot of willy-nilly movement around the 60-player pool,” he said.
 “Our goal is to get through this season without losing players from our 60-man pool from a (club) control standpoint.
 We want them all to be Mariners.”

 Note

 Dipoto said former All-Star outfielder Mitch Haniger, who had back surgery in February, has yet to resume baseball activity.
 Haniger has undergone three surgeries since early June.
 He suffered a ruptured testicle that required surgery June 6.
-He later had surgery to repair a core muscle injury in late January after feeling some discomfort while hitting in the cage.
+He later had surgery to repair a core-muscle injury in late January after feeling some discomfort while hitting in the cage.
 Two weeks later, with his back ailing, he underwent surgery to repair a herniated disk.

 The Mariners placed Haniger on the 45-day injured list prior to summer camp instead of inviting him.
 A return for this shortened season seems unlikely.

-“Our understanding is with Mitch that, minimally, he’s not going to play for an extended period, and there’s a very good chance that he doesn’t play at all in 2020,” Dipoto said “We want to use that spot on a player who is either, A. developing or B. has the opportunity to help us here in Seattle if a need arises.
+“Our understanding is with Mitch that, minimally, he’s not going to play for an extended period, and there’s a very good chance that he doesn’t play at all in 2020,” Dipoto said “We want to use that spot on a player who is either (a) developing or (b) has the opportunity to help us here in Seattle if a need arises.
 We are intentionally asking him not to push it beyond the point where he is comfortable pushing it right now.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.